Jamesscn/music-tools/README.md

 - Notes return their frequencies based on a given base frequency
   - This allows you to set A4 equal to any frequency (such as 432 Hz)
 - The midi module allows you to import from and export to MIDI files
+- There is also support to convert a track into a GRUB bootloader tune

 ## Limitations